marta-krzyk-dev/JavaScriptOOP/README.md

+# JS and OOP - a fling or a thing? :heart:
 # JavaScript :watermelon: and Object-oriented programming :frog:
 When I think of JavaScript and its applications, OOP is not the first thing that comes into my mind.
 JavaScript does not impose an object-oriented paradigm on its own, it's flexible so you can apply the paragidm when you see fit.
+As the language broadens its usage outside of web development, an example being Node JS, more OOP features started appearing in new standards.
+The emerging of TypeScript is also an indicator of this.

 In this short overview I'm going to answer the question: How and when to use OOP in JavaScript?